lx865712528/ACL2019-ODEE/README.md

 The fine-tune process need 2 * GTX 1080Ti, if the fine-tune process is costly or somehow failed to complete, please use the initial parameters in [allennlp](https://allennlp.org/elmo).

+Please note that it is optional to finetune the ELMo model if you just want to complete the whole procedure or use the model in somewhere else.

 ## Prepare Data and Train Model

 The data is [HERE](https://drive.google.com/open?id=1KjL3mAxj9nmzqC75s2rNaT6x6CJBZZTj).